-Visually keep track of how much material by using the vacuum inspection port on top of the boom.
+Visually keep track of how much material you vacuum, especially if the unit does not have an inspection port.

 Check the level of liquid matter with the level indicator on the side of the debris body.

 Never overfill the debris body.
 Do not exceed the GVWR (gross vehicle weight rating.)